-If a director has remained completely inactive or has failed to act, this can in itself, constitute a finding of incompetence can be a director disqualification breach.
+If a director has remained completely inactive or has failed to act, this can in itself, constitute a finding of incompetence can result in director disqualification proceedings.

 Such inactivity is no defence to director disqualification proceedings.
 It could be a director disqualification breach.

 Our expert team of director disqualification solicitors at Francis Wilks & Jones are here to help you with any type of enquiry.
-Contact one of our expert friendly director disqualification lawyers now for your confidential consultation.
+Contact one of our expert friendly team for your confidential consultation.
 Whatever your requirements, we can show you examples of similar cases we have successfully assisted with.

 Over the ten years we have worked together, FWJ continue to achieve exceptional results year on year.
 Andy Wilks and the team have been a pleasure to work with and have always provided pragmatic, commercial and accurate advice on a wide range of matters.
 FWJ have become an integral part of our business and we cannot recommend them highly enough.A longstanding client whom we have advised on various matters